Skip to main content

 If you have any more questions, please contact us.
 Our Catheter Specialists can help walk you through the process.

-Disclaimer: Please note these pages are intended to provide a general understanding of catheterization.
+Disclaimer: These pages are intended to provide a general understanding of catheterization.
 Do not use this educational content in place of a visit, call, or consultation with your healthcare provider.
 This content may contain graphic depictions and descriptions of catheterization for informational purposes, which may be offensive to some viewers.
 180 Medical disclaims all responsibility for such materials.

-Learning how to cath can help you feel more confident and comfortable with the process.
-We want to assure you that everyone is new to using catheters at some point in their health journey.
+Learning how to cath hygienically may help you feel more confident and comfortable with the process.

-While we recommend clicking the above buttons to get detailed, step-by-step instructions, we’ll also go over some basics here.
+While we recommend clicking the buttons above for detailed, step-by-step instructions and catheterization video guides, we’ll also go over some basics here.

 Try to avoid directly touching the catheter tube during catheterization.
 Contamination from hands may cause issues such as urinary tract infections.